Dear Your Teen:

 Alcohol Genetics and Teen Experimentation

 Your daughter is showing you she is not quite ready to handle going to parties were alcohol is served.
 Anytime a teen puts herself in a situation that’s too much for her to handle responsibly, I advise parents to make her world a little smaller so she has only the amount she can handle.
 You would be wise to keep her out of situations like these for a long while (six months or a year) until she has time to mature.

-If the parents of the boyfriend cannot be trusted to supervise your daughter in a manner that respects your rules, and if she is not mature enough to say no for herself, then your daughter probably shouldn’t attend any more parties at their home.
-Perhaps it is more appropriate to welcome the boyfriend into your home where you can supervise.
+If the parents of the friend cannot be trusted to supervise your daughter in a manner that respects your rules, and if she is not mature enough to say no for herself, then your daughter probably shouldn’t attend any more parties at their home.
+Perhaps it is more appropriate to welcome the friend into your home where you can supervise.